Boost company savings: effective cost-cutting ideas

 These numbers are based off our new Hybrid Office Calculator.

-Beginning with property costs, this includes leasing, rent & management costs, such as parking.
-These costs add up to an approximate average of €30,000:
+Property costs include leasing, rent, management costs, and parking.
+These costs add up to approximately €30,000:

-Ancillary costs can be broken down into 4 categories and the potential savings are as follows:
+Ancillary costs can be broken down into 4 categories with the following potential savings:

 Using a hybrid model reduces these costs partly because fewer employees need to come in every day, so less space is needed.
 With workplace management software, data is collected to measure how many employees are actually coming into the office.
 By assessing space utilization, you can determine if certain areas can be repurposed or if desk areas can be turned into meeting rooms.

-Businesses also incur IT costs, such as cybersecurity and cloud services.
+- IT costs: Businesses incur IT costs such as cybersecurity and cloud services.
 However, these technologies help facilitate the hybrid model and save costs in the long run.
 The initial investment in productivity software has great returns over time.

-Some companies also choose to subsidize commutes.
+- Commuting subsidies: Some companies choose to subsidize commutes.
 If employees are working remotely, this cost no longer applies.
-And, if some employees choose to come into the office a few times per week, the companies will have fewer costs to subsidize.
+If some employees choose to come into the office a few times per week, companies will have fewer costs to subsidize.

-There are also a number of costs that may be overlooked when running an office, such as having a cafeteria for your employees or stationary and utilities.
+- Overlooked costs: There are also numerous costs that may be overlooked when running an office, such as having a cafeteria for your employees or stationary and utilities.

 The benefits of well-organized hybrid work